The Dangers of Root Canals

 - Use a tongue scraperto remove dead cells and bacteria which cause bad breath

 - Brush using a nontoxic toothpaste free of fluoride and chemical additives

 - Limit acidic foods and beverages in your dietby removing soda altogether and replacing it with purified water

 - Consume a healthydiet rich in whole food sources and nutrients.
 Fat soluble vitamins A, D, E and K and essential minerals like calcium and magnesium are an integral part of maintaining oral health.

 Some preventative methods at maintaining the health of your teeth and gums may be new to you but stem from a traditional style of medicine that dates back to over 3,000 years ago in India (8).

-The practice of oil pulling may sound unappealing but is a very simple practice which is claimed to cure headache, asthma and is a remedy for bleeding gums, dull senses including taste and vision, sore throat, and tooth decay.
-Although sesame oil is known as the Queen of Seed Crops for its health benefits, sunflower oil has also been traditionally as well as coconut oil.
+The practice of oil pulling may sound unappealing but is a very simple practice that is claimed to cure headache, asthma and is a remedy for bleeding gums, dull senses including taste and vision, sore throat, and tooth decay.
+Although sesame oil is known as the Queen of Seed Cropsfor its health benefits, sunflower oil has also been traditionally as well as coconut oil.
 (8, 9)

 Compared to standard mouthwash, oil pulling practices using sesame oil actually was found to significantly prevent against plaque-induced gingivitis by decreasing plaque and bacteria.
 Two methods are referred to often in oil pulling practices and can be used on a daily basis: (8).